opentelekomcloud/docs-next/docs/best-practices/application-services/distributed-message-service/migrating-kafka-services.md

 [Using MirrorMaker to Synchronize Data Across Clusters](#using-mirrormaker-to-synchronize-data-across-clusters).

 :::note
-Each Open Telekom Cloud Kafka instance stores data in three replicas.
+Each T Cloud Public Kafka instance stores data in three replicas.
 Therefore, the storage space of the new instance should be three times that of the original single-replica message storage.
 :::